Peter Robinson (novelist): Personal life

 Robinson resided in the Beaches area of Toronto with his wife, Sheila Halladay, and he occasionally taught crime writing at the University of Toronto's School of Continuing Studies.
 He also taught at a number of Toronto colleges and served as Writer-in-Residence at the University of Windsor, 1992–1993.
 Robinson and his wife had a holiday cottage in Richmond, North Yorkshire.
 He died on 4 October 2022, at the age of 72.

 Awards and honours

 In 2020, Robinson received the Grand Master Award from Crime Writers of Canada, and in 2010, he received their Derrick Murdoch Award.
 Two years prior, he had been honoured with the Toronto Public Library Celebrates Reading Award.

 Publications

 Inspector Banks series

-Set in the fictional English town of Eastvale in the Yorkshire Dales.
+The novels are set in the fictional English town of Eastvale in the Yorkshire Dales.
 Robinson has stated that Eastvale is modelled on Ripon and Richmond and is somewhere north of Ripon, close to the A1 road.
 A former member of the London Metropolitan Police, Inspector Alan Banks leaves the capital for a quieter life in the Dales.
 Since 2010 several of the novels have been adapted for television under the series title DCI Banks with Stephen Tompkinson in the title role.